mgchamplin/BE-rest-rant/README.md

 # Project REST-Rant

 REST-Rant is an app where users can review restaurants.
+Here are the ROUTES:

 | Method | Path                     | Purpose                                          |
 | ------ | ------------------------ | ------------------------------------------------ |